mpv-player/mpv/DOCS/man/vo.rst

             never resets (regardless of seeks).
         vec2 image_size
-            The size in pixels of the input image.
+            The size in pixels of the input image. vec2 target_size
+            The size in pixels of the visible part of the scaled (and possibly cropped) image.

         For example, a shader that inverts the colors could look like this::